ShoppingComp: Are LLMs Really Ready for Your Shopping Cart?: Data collection and verification

 \subsection{Task Definition}

-To address these evaluation gaps, we present the design and construction of ShoppingComp.
-We design three tasks to cover the full spectrum of shopping agents: Browse Products, Expert-level Report Generation and Safety-Critical Decision Making.
+We design three tasks to cover the full spectrum of shopping agents.

-\textbf{{Browse Products.}} Inspired by BrowseComp, this task evaluates whether models can accurately retrieve real, commercially available products from a noisy and vast search space.
-It is easy to verify but hard to solve: questions reflect complex real-life needs, where simple attribute matching fails and brute-force search is infeasible.
-The task therefore stresses efficient strategies and advanced reasoning, highlighting core browsing capabilities.
+\textbf{Browse Products.} This task evaluates whether models can retrieve products that satisfy user constraints.
+For each query, we provide a human-verified product list, enabling straightforward measurement of product-level precision and recall through Answer Match.
+In addition, fine-grained rubrics are employed to evaluate constraint-level requirement satisfaction.
+The task is challenging due to complex real-world queries that involve multiple constraints, where simple attribute filtering is insufficient and exhaustive search is infeasible in open world products.

-\textbf{{Expert-level Report Generation.}} Unlike traditional search, AI shopping agents are expected to produce structured reports explaining product choices.
-This task assesses reports against expert-defined rubrics, focusing on comprehensiveness, accuracy, and justification.
-The novelty lies in evaluating not only \emph{what} products are recommended but also \emph{why}, making trustworthiness and reasoning quality central to performance.
+\textbf{Expert-level Report Generation.} Beyond retrieving products, shopping agents are expected to generate structured reports that explain and justify their recommendations.
+This task evaluates reports using rubrics, focusing on factual accuracy, coverage of user requirements, and the quality of supporting rationales.
+By assessing not only which products are recommended but also why, this task places reasoning transparency and decision faithfulness at the center of evaluation.

-\textbf{Safety-Critical Decision Making.} A unique contribution of ShoppingComp is the inclusion of safety traps, where experts embed potential hazards into queries.
-Models are judged on whether they recognize risks and provide appropriate warnings or safe alternatives.
-This task introduces a critical dimension absent from prior benchmarks, ensuring agents are tested on safety awareness alongside retrieval and reasoning.
+\textbf{Safety-Critical Decision Making.} A distinctive aspect of ShoppingComp is the explicit inclusion of safety-critical scenarios.
+Experts embed potential hazards and misuse risks into shopping queries, requiring models to identify unsafe conditions and respond with appropriate warnings or safer alternatives.
+Safety performance is evaluated using a dedicated trap rubric, which explicitly assesses whether models recognize safety risks and take appropriate precautionary actions.

+Across all three tasks, each instance is anchored to a user shopping question and includes expert-annotated products, structured rubrics specifying fine-grained requirements and safety conditions, as well as verifiable supporting evidence.